joshchyeonlee/noisy-speech-data-augmentor/README.md

 ## Ambient noise
 Ambient audio files such as the ones available on kaggle (ie. https://www.kaggle.com/datasets/nafin59/hospital-ambient-noise?resource=download) are recommended for the noise files.

+## Mentions
+Audio filters for low-pass and band-pass filters were modified/adadpted from code available from https://thewolfsound.com/